-On today's episode of Loud & Clear, Walter Smolarek fills in for Brian Becker and is joined by Paul Atwood, the author of “War and Empire: The American Way of Life”.
+On today's episode of Loud & Clear, Brian Becker and John Kiriakou are joined by Brent Wilkes, the national executive director of the League of United Latin American Citizens.

 The fact of registration and authorization of users on Sputnik websites via users’ account or accounts on social networks indicates acceptance of these rules.

 Users are obliged abide by national and international laws.
 Users are obliged to speak respectfully to the other participants in the discussion, readers and individuals referenced in the posts.

 The websites’ administration has the right to delete comments made in languages other than the language of the majority of the websites’ content.

 In all language versions of the sputniknews.com websites any comments posted can be edited.

 A user comment will be deleted if it:

 The administration has the right to block a user’s access to the page or delete a user’s account without notice if the user is in violation of these rules or if behavior indicating said violation is detected.